PhD-Toolbox-course/2018_PhD_Toolbox_course/README.md

 ----

 > Please bring your data if you like.
-You can use it during the free exercises
+You can use them during the free exercises